base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

       * To reactivate change directory into `jenkins-env` and do `source bin/activate`
       * More info on `virtualenv` [here](https://virtualenv.pypa.io/en/stable/).

-3. Configure the AWS CLI.
+5. Configure the AWS CLI.
    * Do `aws configure`.
 If you are using `virtualenv`, do `aws configure` from within the virtual environment where `aws cli` was installed.
-   * input your AWS Access Key ID
+   * input your (not the service user) AWS Access Key ID
    * input your AWS Secret Access Key
    * input your default region name, e.g. `us-west-2`
    * input `json` as the Default output format
    * [more info here.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)

-4. Create an Amazon EC2 Key Pair.
+6. Create an Amazon EC2 Key Pair.
   * change directory to `/Users/<user name>/.ssh/`
   * do `aws ec2 create-key-pair --key-name <AWS key pair name> --query "KeyMaterial" --output text > <AWS key pair name>.pem`
   * do `chmod 700 <AWS key pair name>.pem`